-History of Design and Architecture – visiting Professor Dr. Veronica Biermann
+History of Design and Architecture – Substitute Professor Dr. Veronica Biermann

 The History of Design and Architecture subject area within the Design Studies master’s course offers three consecutive modules that are systematically interlinked and complement each other in terms of content.
 The seminars to be taken in the ﬁrst three semesters of the course form the basic structure of the curriculum together with the optional lecture, which is however recommended if the course is being taken in the usual manner.
 The lecture cycles are structured over two semesters in line with the bachelor’s course, while the seminars are oriented entirely towards the structure of the master’s course with the three topics of Object / Text / Image being dealt with in sequence – one in each course year.
 As two course years of the master’s in Design Studies study together with a gap of one year between them, the sequence of these focal areas is thus different in each course year.